Key Takeaway

 The Seven-Day Half-Life Still Applies

-What to Do If You Are Currently Breastfeeding
+Start Free Assessment →What to Do If You Are Currently Breastfeeding

-If you are already breastfeeding and considering compounded semaglutide for weight loss, the recommendation is to wait until after you have fully weaned your baby.
+If you're already breastfeeding and considering compounded semaglutide for weight loss, the recommendation is to wait until after you have fully weaned your baby.
 Focus on nutrition-based and activity-based strategies for postpartum weight management.
 If you were using compounded semaglutide before pregnancy, your provider can help you plan a safe timeline for resuming treatment after breastfeeding is complete.

 What to Consider